GachiLord/ResourceTool/README.md

 # ResourceTool
 It adds "Move resources up"/"Move resources down" buttons to all docking Ports.
-ResourceTool supports resources from stock Ksp, near future electrical, near future propulsion
+ResourceTool supports resources from stock Ksp, near future electrical, near future propulsion.
+Mod requires ModuleManager(it is alredy in dir).
 ## Install
 ### Via curseforge
 Unzip the zip in KSP GameData dir.